Upsilon Andromedae b: Host star

+The star's apparent magnitude, or how bright it appears from Earth's perspective, is 4.09.
+Therefore, Upsilon Andromedae can be seen with the naked eye.

 Effect on the parent star

 Upsilon Andromedae b appears to be responsible for increased chromospheric activity on its parent star.
-Observations suggest that there is a "hot spot" on the star around 169° away from the sub-planetary point.
+Observations suggest that there is a "hot spot" on the star around 169 degrees away from the sub-planetary point.
 This may be the result of interactions between the magnetic fields of the planet and the star.
 The mechanism may be similar to that responsible for the activity of RS Canum Venaticorum variable stars, or the interaction between Jupiter and its moon Io.